E-Bike Servicing

 Remember to bring the key if you’re taking the bike to a shop for service.
 Always use the correct charger for your e-bike, as using the wrong one can damage the battery, even if it looks the same.

 The motor is factory-sealed and should never be taken apart for repairs.
-If there's an issue, visit the store or a reputable dealer.
+If there’s an issue, visit a reputable dealer.
 Some insurance policies even cover battery damage.

-During a service, a good bike shop/mechanic will clean the motor, check diagnostics, and update service information, ensuring no error codes are present and keeping your bike in top condition.
+During a service, a good bike shop or mechanic will clean the motor, check diagnostics, and update service information, ensuring no error codes are present and keeping your bike in top condition.

 Extending the range of your e-bike’s battery